What’s the full value of Smart Manufacturing?

 Digital manufacturing increases productivity, performance, flexibility and efficiency which ultimately makes companies stronger economically and sustainable.
 Prospective gains in production volumes and performance, while reducing overhead, operating and capital costs, are important drivers for manufacturers to invest in a smart manufacturing approach.
 But there is additional value to uncover.
 What’s the benefit of smart manufacturing beyond productivity and efficiency?

 In addition to these benefits of smart manufacturing, there are also sustainability benefits that effect workers and the environment, including increasing resources and energy efficiency, deploying sustainable infrastructure, securing health and safety for workers and a better quality of life.
-Smart manufacturing allows for responsible consumption and production aimed at doing more and better with less.
+Smart manufacturing, being part of Industry 4.0, allows for responsible consumption and production aimed at doing more and better with less.

 At Ericsson, we enable the full value of connectivity and always bridge our portfolio, our customers and our know-how to understand the full value from technological, business and sustainability perspectives.
 Efficient use of natural resources is important to us as a global company, and we use circular economy thinking and climate awareness to manage our environmental impacts.
 This includes those of our company, products and services, as well as the use of information and communications technology (ICT) to reduce the environmental impacts of other sectors.

 To prove and measure the positive impacts of smart manufacturing, relevant use cases within the manufacturing process have been identified, analyzed and deployed in Ericsson’s own factories.